 CMV retinitis is caused by a member of a group of herpes-type viruses.
 CMV is very common.
 Most people are exposed to CMV in their lifetime, but typically only those with weakened immune systems become ill from CMV infection.
-Serious CMV infections can occur in people who have weakened immune systems due to:
+Serious CMV infections can occur in people who have weakened immune systems as a result of:

 Some people with CMV retinitis have no symptoms.

 Retinitis usually begins in one eye, but often progresses to the other eye.
-Without treatment, progressive damage to the retina can lead to blindness in 4-6 months or less.
+Without treatment, progressive damage to the retina can lead to blindness in 4 to 6 months or less.

 Patients with CMV retinitis also have a chance of developing retinal detachment, in which the retina detaches from the nerves of the eye, causing blindness.
 Systemic

 CMV retinitis is diagnosed through a standard ophthalmologic exam.
 Dilation of the pupils and ophthalmoscopy